-Ambassador Elite is Marriott Bonvoy’s top tier status, which requires earning 100 elite nights plus spending $20,000 “qualifying” dollars with the company in a given year.
+Ambassador Elite is Marriott Bonvoy’s top tier status.
+Ordinarily Ambassador Elite service requires earning 100 elite nights plus spending $20,000 “qualifying” dollars with the company in a given year.
 However, for 2021 Marriott Bonvoy has made it easier to earn status, including reducing the revenue requirement for Ambassador Elite to $14,000.

-Really there are two incremental perks for this over Titanium Elite (which requires 75 elite nights with no spending requirement):
+Historically there have been two primary incremental perks for Ambassador Elite over Titanium Elite (the latter requires 75 elite nights with no spending requirement):

 - You get Ambassador service, where you have a single point of contact at Marriott who helps you with anything you need, and looks after your stays